Paddling 31 miles along the Tennessee River Gorge, racers test their strength, stamina and sanity

 “The excitement as you enter the water all slips away at one point for everyone during the race where you think, ‘Can I really finish this?
 What the heck did I get myself into?’”
 Crox says.
 “Then you look around and see the beauty of the Tennessee River Gorge in October along with your closest paddling friends, grinding out each and every mile by your side.
 And as you near Hales Bar and cross that wonderful finish line, you get a bittersweet feeling.
 You realize that you never want to paddle that far again, yet you’re sad that you don’t get to have another weekend like this for a whole year.

 “There’s only one event in the world I would never miss, and that is Chattajack.”

-The race has even helped further strengthen a bond between Tennesseans Cierra Woodard and Lora Smith, a mother-daughter duo from Smith County.
+The race has even helped further strengthen a bond between Tennesseans Cierra Woodard and Lora Shepherd, a mother-daughter duo from Smith County.

 “I heard about it through my mom,” says Woodard.
 “She had just gotten into kayaking and heard about it online.”

 They decided to take on the challenge last year despite having taken up kayaking fewer than six months before race day.
 They put in time with long-distance training paddles and participated in just one race before Chatta-jack: a 22-mile event on the Ohio River in Louisville, Kentucky.
 Woodard adds that as first-time racers, they faced 15 mph headwinds and 4-foot waves on the Ohio, conditions much tougher than the ones they’d face in the main race (Chattajack) for which they were training.